1

 Origin : France – Royal Manufacture of Charleville.

-System transformed from flint to percussion (1830s-1840s).
+Transformed flint percussion system (1830s-1840s).

-Caliber: .69 (smooth bore).
+Caliber: .69 (smoothbore barrel).

 Total length: 35 cm.

-Nail-type baguette.
+Nail-type chopstick.

 Good mechanics.